chaos-laboratory/chaosGit/README.md

-# Some old and new chaos git attempts.
+# Some old and new CHAOS git code repo.
 Newer files (shortlong) are for prototyping the short and long wave sensor.
 Setup instruction manual is available in the folder as a markdownfile.